mhorpheus/test/DFIR-Hotline.md

 A number of XFIR Clients maintain a close business relationship with XFIR Consultants they already have worked with or who are their designated primary contact points.
 They tend to request XFIR assistance reaching out to this person, instead of calling Hotline.
 In such a case, XFIR Consultant should kindly push back on such a request and ask Client to follow official process and call XFIR Hotline.

 ### On-Call Person Responsibilities
-Both Primary and Secondary people on call are responsible for following activities during their shift:
+Both Primary and Secondary person on call are responsible for following activities during their shift:
 - Picking up all Hotline calls.
-- Processing all voice messages for hotline calls which were not picked up by both Primary and Secondary on call person.
+- Processing all voice messages for Hotline calls which were not picked up by both Primary and Secondary on call person.
-	- If applicable, it's on-call person responsibility to attempt to reach out to the caller and perform “Initial call” discussion.
+	- It's on-call person responsibility to attempt to reach out to the caller and perform “Initial call” discussion.
 	- Technical guide on handling voice messages left in Pager Duty is available [here](DFIR-PagerDuty.md).
-- Logging all hotline calls in Resilient.
+- Logging Hotline calls in Resilient (see details in [Processing Hotline Call](#Processing-Hotline-Call) section)
-- Organizing Triage and Scoping call for all new incidents if they fall within time-frame of the current shift.
+- Organizing Triage and Scoping Call for all new incidents if they fall within time-frame of the current shift.
 If they fall outside current shift, they either need to be handed over to next geography or planned for a next business day if this was agreed with a Client.
 - Performing a shift hand over with a following geography according to process described in [Shift Turnover](#Shift-Turnover).
 - If applicable, performing an incident hand over to a following geography according to a process described in [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).

-The main aim of the on-call person is be available to pick up and initiate XFIR response to all hotline calls.
+The main aim of the on-call person is be available to pick up and initiate XFIR response to all Hotline calls.
 This means that on-call person:
 - may be already working on other engagements, and even may not have availability to pick up any analysis,
-- is not automatically assigned to all new incoming incidents originating from hotline call,
+- is not automatically assigned to all new incoming incidents originating from Hotline call,
 - is not responsible for allocating people to the incident, as this should be done by Leadership/Management of each Geography,
 - is not responsible for leading the Triage and Scoping call, however is responsible for organising it.